Protecting the Crown Jewels

-Last year in the article Looking East and West, we examined how lateral visibility can assist in investigations connected to data theft.
-In that article, we examined an attack where Beron’s computer had fallen under the control of an external attacker in Ukraine who used it to extract data from a business-critical database server and upload the stolen data to an external FTP server.
+Last year in the article Looking East and West we examined how lateral visibility can assist in investigations connected to data theft.
+In that article we examined an attack were Beron’s computer had fallen under the control of an external attacker in Ukraine that used Beron’s computer to extract data from a business critical database server and upload the stolen data to an external FTP server.

-In the year that has passed since we first looked at the Beron compromise, Lancope has improved its security processing model and feature sets and incorporated advanced threat detection algorithms into the StealthWatch System.
+In the year that has passed since we first looked at the Beron compromise, Lancope has improved the security processing model, improved feature sets and incorporated advanced threat detection algorithms.

 The dashboard below provides histograms of traffic moving from the protected data stores, the authorized users and support services.
 Beron’s computer resides in the “Crown Jewels Authorized” host group.
 The database server that is exploited resides in “Crown Jewels Data.”

 On the alarms tab of the dashboard, abnormal transfer rates and totals trigger relationship alarms between the “Crown Jewels Authorized” and “Crown Jewels Data” host groups.

 The abnormal transfer can be observed on the traffic tab of the dashboard.

 Segmentation policy allows data to flow between these two security zones.
 StealthWatch inspects the qualities of the transfers to reveal anomalous activity that can indicate insider or advanced threat.

 StealthWatch 6.5 includes a new Custom Events feature.
 This feature allows organizations to create custom detection criteria for a number of purposes including segmentation validation.
 On the alarm tab of the dashboard, three alarms named “Seg Violation – CJ Auth to Invalid Server” are triggered when Beron’s machine communicates with the unapproved Ukraine server.

 These custom events are created through the tools section of the new HTML interface.

 Also new in 6.5 are advanced data hoarding calculations.